-With Anne still under the weather, I took the initiative to take the bike out for a few items at Publix, about 3 miles away.
+With Anne still under the weather, I took the initiative to take the bike out for a few items at Publix, which is about three miles away.
 It felt good to be outside in the sunshine and fresh air getting some exercise.

-This was a good day to install a second towel rod in the head, which I had ordered some time back and picked up while we were in MI.
+This was a good day to install a second towel rod in the head.
+I had ordered it some time ago and picked it up while we were in Michigan.
 It makes me nervous drilling holes in a finished wall covered in vinyl, as mistakes cannot be covered up.
 However, I got to use the small electric screw driver/drill which Anne gave me for the boat, and it worked well.

 As the day warmed up, Anne began to feel better, and we walked out again through this picturesque and historic community.
-The train station now houses the Chamber of Commerce Visitors' Center, and many of the main street buildings have unusual and colorful exteriors.
+The train station now houses the visitors' center, and many of the main street buildings have unusual and colorful exteriors.

 |The original train station|

 The Fairbanks House was built in 1885 for Major George Fairbanks who was the local newspaper editor.
 He loved to keep track of what everyone was doing, so he located his office high up in this tower to give him that opportunity.
 The house is now a bed and breakfast.
 We enjoyed Amelia Island and Fernandina Beach and definitely would return!

 |Sunset over the ICW west of Amelia Island|